Graham Kennedy: Benefactor

-Decline & Death
+Decline and death

 On 2 February 2004, The Daily Telegraph said:

 The king of Australian TV Graham Kennedy will celebrate his 70th birthday next weekend with a few close friends.
 The low-key affair is expected to be at the Kenilworth Nursing Home at Bowral where Kennedy has lived since taking a nasty tumble a few years ago.
 Physically he's not in terrific shape.
 He can't walk any more and gets around in a wheelchair as a result of the diabetes and the years of heavy smoking.

 Actor Graeme Blundell, who had worked with Kennedy on the movie The Odd Angry Shot, published a biography of Kennedy, King: The Life and Comedy of Graham Kennedy (MacMillan, 2003).
 A newspaper report stated that Kennedy "passed on his best wishes but declined to be involved 'for no particular reason [...] other than he believes he has a limited memory of many of the facts of his life'."
 The book, which was completed before Kennedy's death, ends with "Graham read them [chapters of an early draft] ... asked if he wished to read any more, 'No', Graham Kennedy said.
-'I know how it ends."
+'I know how it ends.'"

 In 2001, Kennedy's friend and Coast to Coast colleague John Mangos was reported as saying:

 I can say to his beloved fans that they won't see Graham again.
 He won't appear publicly again; he is in his twilight.
 He has made a personal decision to disappear quietly into the sunset.On 25 May 2005, aged 71, Kennedy died at the Kenilworth Nursing Home, Bowral, from complications from pneumonia.

 John Mangos wrote in The Bulletin:

 A week before his 69th birthday, he was bedridden and infirm.
 His wasted and frail, aching body could take no more.
 I paid a short and emotional visit.
 Still, the ashtray was by his bedside next to a radio tuned to ABC Radio National.
 I leaned over to kiss him on the forehead and he whispered, 'Don't get too close, it hurts'.